pretix/pretix/doc/development/api/datasync.rst

 Otherwise, you can use a ``PropertyMappingFormSet`` to let the user set up a mapping from pretix model fields to external data fields.
 You could store the mapping information either in the event settings, or in a separate data model.
-Your implementation of :method:``OutboundSyncProvider.mappings`` needs to provide a list of mappings, with at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.
+Your implementation of :func:`OutboundSyncProvider.mappings` needs to provide a list of mappings, with at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.